julietaumpierrez/documents-photoholmes/src/photoholmes/cli/README.md

 ## Run

 Most of the time, proposed method code only include code for evalution and or training, but not a script for single image inference.
-In an effort to make this methods more accesible we have included the `run` command in the cli that runs inference on a single image.
+In an effort to make these methods more accesible we have included the `run` command in the cli that runs inference on a single image.
 The CLI is built using the Typer package, allowing for quick and simple extensibilty.